dgtlss/digitaliss/README.md

 1. Go to `File > Preferences > Settings` (or `Code > Preferences > Settings` on macOS).
 2. Select `Workbench > Appearance` and click on `Color Customizations`.
-3. Click on `{}` on the top right to edit the settings.json file and override the [Theme Name] colors.
+3. Click on `{}` on the top right to edit the settings.json file and override the digitaliss colors.

 Refer to the [VSCode Theme Color Reference](https://code.visualstudio.com/api/references/theme-color) for more details.